 Iasi / Iaziges / Sarmatians

 Now when it comes to Iasi, things get much more interesting.
-The Wikipedia lists them under Illyrian tribes.
+Wikipedia lists them under Illyrian tribes.
 The brief explanation states: “Jasi was an Illyrian tribe, a subtribe of Pannonians.”

 Looking for more information, I found the Romanian city of Iasi (also referred to as Jassy or Iassy).
 It is the second-largest city in Romania.
 Its name comes from people who migrated from the Caucasus and the Azov sea.
-They arrived on Balkans passing through Romania.
+They arrived in Balkans passing through Romania.
 Scholars are not unanimous if their origin was 1.
 Sarmatian 2.
 Alanic 3.
 Turkic (Cumans).

 A Roman milestone from Croatia, mentions the “Jassiorum municipium” (Municipium Dacorum-Iassiorum).
-Most scholars relate this name “Iași” to the Sarmatian Iaziges (or Yazyges).
+Most scholars relate the name “Iași” to the Sarmatian Iaziges (or Yazyges).
 These were the tribes who came from Central Asia to Ukraine around 200 BC.
 Around 44 BC, they moved into Hungary and Serbia.
 They settled near Dacia, in the steppe between the Danube and Tisza rivers.
 Originally they were nomads, but in this region they became semi-sedentary.
 Their territory became a buffer state between the Romans and the Dacians.

 Iasi / Alans of Ossetia